cxpartners/sepa-customer-platform/doc/architecture/decisions/0009-custom-frontend-application-backstage-users.md

 * Out of the box, CRM forms are targeted for sales, marketing and support so additional work is required to relabel the CRM for a unified context.
 * Depending on the level of customisations implemented inside the Dynamics UI, additional staff training would be required to use the existing interface.
 * Increases vendor lock in - all any customisations to CRM would likely require substantial work to port to / replication on a new system.
-* Without in-depth experience of this solution, it is not initially clear how much Web portals can support a custom journey, and if so, how difficult it would be to build (what level of custom coding would be required?).
+* Without in-depth experience of this solution, it is not initially clear how much the Dynamics UI can support a custom journey, and if so, how difficult it would be to build (what level of custom coding would be required?).

 ## Links
 * [Deliver web engagement experiences with Dynamics 365 Portals](https://docs.microsoft.com/en-us/dynamics365/portals/administer-manage-portal-dynamics-365)